MicrosoftDocs/Devices-docs/surface/surface-it-toolkit-uefi-config.md

 # Configure UEFI settings for Surface devices

+This article describes how to secure and manage UEFI settings for Surface devices deployed across your organization using  Surface UEFI Configurator and Surface Enterprise Management Mode (SEMM).
+The Surface UEFI Configurator, no longer available as a separate download, is now included in the new Surface IT Toolkit.

 ## Create a Surface UEFI configuration package

-The Surface UEFI configuration package performs both the role of applying a new configuration of Surface UEFI settings to a Surface device managed with SEMM and the role of enrolling Surface devices in SEMM.
-The creation of a configuration package requires you to have a signing certificate to be used with SEMM to secure the configuration of UEFI settings on each Surface device.
-For more information about the requirements for the SEMM certificate or create a test certficate, see [Appendix A] on this page.
+The Surface UEFI configuration package serves the dual purpose of applying newly configured UEFI settings to SEMM-managed Surface devices and enrolling them in SEMM.
+Creating this package necessitates a SEMM signing certificate to secure the UEFI settings on each device.
+For more information, see [SEMM certificate requirements](/surface/surface-enterprise-management-mode#semm-certificate-requirements).

 To create a Surface UEFI configuration package, follow these steps: